blekione/blekione.github.io/_drafts/2018-02-09-table-styles.md

 title: Table styles
 date:   2018-02-09 11:07
 description: Examples of different table styles

 comments: true
 ---

+set up WAN connection:
+take IP addres of the laptop (where it can be found?)
+IP4 not DHCP input static IP no IP6 no default gateway set (but not sure of this).

+in my case connection to web interface of pfsense didn't work.
+What I had to do was to go System>Advanced and change webConfigurator protocol from HTTP to HTTPS. (screenshot pfsense_web_configurator
 Below are the examples of the default table styling.

 ## Simple table